Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **3rd Person - Is 3rd person supported?**
   - Partially.
 The Fallout: New Vegas modding community lacks high quality 3rd person animation replacers, which impacts both aesthetics and balance.
 We recommend only using 3rd person as a vanity camera.

+- **4GB Patcher - I am a GOG user and a 4GB patch is already bundled with GOG.
+I don't think 4GB patcher is necessary for me and I am much more stable without it.**
+  - This is a different utility than the one instructed for use with Uranium Fever.
+The 4GB patcher you are instructed to use patches the game to use xNVSE.
+Without running it, you are not playing with the majority of the mods included in Uranium Fever.

 - **Abbreviations - What do the abbreviations in Mod Organizer 2 mod names mean?**
   - These abbreviations help organize and maintain Uranium Fever:
     - **OP**: Optimized mod.